Bella Freud talks Home Style and Design Inspiration

 As a leading British fashion designer and female entrepreneur what advice would you give to young women looking to follow in your footsteps, do you think it’s still harder for women to make their mark in the industry?

-What is your favorite part of your working week and do you have a particular product that you like to work on most e.g. fragrance or fashion?
+What is your favourite part of your working week and do you have a particular product that you like to work on most e.g. fragrance or fashion?

 I particularly like designing the match boxes, I love making the design work in the square shape.
 It is so simple yet it looks strong and immediate.
 I enjoy trying to bring a new product into my world.
 I tend to think of what I long for and then design for it and watch it spring into life.